 Global efforts to address the emissions responsible for climate change and its physical impacts pose potential 'transitional' and 'physical' risks and opportunities for every portfolio company.
 Transitional factors include the introduction of new policies, regulations or technologies, while physical factors stem from chronic changes to climate patterns, sea level rise, or more acute severe weather events.
-The Monks Investment Trust does not seek specific climate outcomes as part of its investment objectives.
-However, the investment managers factor climate change into their investment strategy as part of their belief that considering broader environmental, social and governance factors is integral to their active, long-term investment style.
-Our investment process includes a four-question research framework, where one of the questions asked of all holdings is: 'Is it sustainable?'.
-This question is deliberately broad, designed to identify any aspect of the investment case which may impact on a company's ability to compound growth many years into the future.
+The Japan Trust does not seek specific climate outcomes as part of its investment objectives.
+But the investment managers factor climate change into their investment strategy as part of their belief that considering broader environmental, social and governance factors is integral to their active, long-term investment style.
+Our philosophy and process includes a four-factor research framework where one of the questions asked of all holdings is: "Taking in turn environmental, social and governance factors, which do you believe are important and relevant to the investment case?"